fmrico/rep/rep-XXXX.rst

     od --> bf
   </div>

 * If more than one mocap system coexists simultaneously, there will be a parent frame ``mocap`` whose children are each mocap system and the other frames.
 For example:

 .. raw:: html

   <div class="mermaid">
-  graph LR
+  graph TD
     mo[mocap]
     moa[mocap_A]
     mob[mocap_B]